embl-cba/imagej-courses/imagej-practical.md

 ## Discussion points

-- How do our observations relate to this: https://en.wikipedia.org/wiki/Binding_constant

 - Divide by the length (and or width) of the laser damage cut?
 	- length makes sense
 	- width probably not

+- How do our observations relate to this: https://en.wikipedia.org/wiki/Binding_constant

 - What about computing the mean intensity in the nucleus next to the damage site?
-	- In principle attractive, because for a KD we need the concentration of the unbound protein.
+	- In principle attractive, because for a association rate constant (K_A) we need the concentration of the unbound protein.
 	- For a confocal image this can make sense if there are not many substructures in the nucleus (like nucleoli).
-Basically, if the concentration of the protein is homgeneous in the region where we measure the mean (you have to think in 3-D; PSF!) this mean intensity gives information about the concentration of unbound protein; however as soon as there is a lot of structure in the signal it is not clear that it helps
+Basically, if the concentration of the protein is homgeneous, the mean intensity gives information about the concentration of the unbound protein.
-	- For a widefield image it is kind of the same argument, however the 3D shape of the measured region is infinitely big!
-One can see that one measures a larger amount of protein in the center than at the edge of the nucleus.

-- What changes if we assume that this is **one confocal slice** rather than a widefield image?
+		- However, it is less obvious how to measure the concentration of the bound protein, as required for a K_A, probably one needs something else?!
+	- For a widefield image the PSF is unbounded in 3D and it is thus not clear at all how to measure a concentration.

 &nbsp;

 &nbsp;

 &nbsp;

 # Image segmentation <a name="segmentation"></a>